Russian war crimes: 2022–present

 On 8 January 2025, two Russian aerial bombs struck a Zaporizhzhia industrial facility as workers were leaving from work, killing 13 civilians and injuring 110.
 On 18 January 2025, Russia launched at least 39 Shahed drones and four ballistic missiles against Kyiv, killing three people.
 By 2025, 70% of civilian deaths in the Kherson region were caused by short-range drones, but these drone attacks were also recorded in Kharkiv, Sumy, Dnipro, Mykolaiv, Donetsk and Zaporizhzhia.
-A man in Mykolaiv described how one such short-range drone circled around him when he was in his home's garden and then attacked and exploded, causing injuries.
 The 2025 Sumy airstrike on Palm Sunday, which killed 34 people including two children in the city centre, was condemned by the UN.
 March 2025 saw a 50% increase of civilian casualties compared to March 2024.

 On 1 February 2025, a missile exploded and killed 15 civilians of an apartment building in Poltava, 240 km away from the battlefront.
 On 4 February 2025, a Russian missile hit the Izium city council building, killing six civilians.
 On 5 March 2025, a missile struck a hotel in Kryvyi Rih, killing six civilians.
 On 4 April 2025, a Russian missile detonated above a playground in the same city, killing 20 civilins, including 9 children playing there.
 HRW deemed these attacks indiscriminate and disproportionate, possible war crimes.
 Russian forces dropped glide bombs on the Bilenkivska prison on 28 July 2025, killing 16 inmates inside.
 They also struck a hospital and maternity ward in Kamianske, killing three and injuring 22 people inside.
-In June and July 2025, Russian forces increased the attacks on Kyiv homes, schools, kindergartens, medical facilities and universities.
-11 civilians were killed in strikes on 31 July 2025.
 On 9 September 2025, a Russian missile strike killed over 20 pensioners in Yarova who were lining up outside to receive their pensions.
-On 4 October 2025, a Russian drone attack struck two trains at the Shostka train station, Sumy region, injuring dozens.

 On 14 October 2025, Russian forces targeted a UN humanitarian aid convoy delivering aid to Bilozerka with attack drones.
 Two trucks were damaged.
 On 22 October 2025, Russian missile and drone attacks killed six civilians, including two children, while targeting the center of Kharkiv, hitting a kindergarten.

 An October 2025 UN report confirmed Russian forces deported civilians from the occupied Zaporizhzhia Oblast to territory still under control of the Ukrainian government.
 Ukrainians on Russian-occupied territories were arrested, detained, tortured, their documents confiscated, under the accusation of sabotage, that they were pro-Ukrainian or refused to take a Russian passport.
 They were made to walk between 10–15 kilometers from the occupied territory through a dangerous area with landmines and trenches, while hearing sounds of shots and shelling.
 Some were deported as far as Georgia, and banned to return to Russia and Russian-occupied territory for 20 to 40 years.

+On 14 May 2026, Russian forces bombed across the whole Ukraine continuously for 24 hours with drones, ballistic missiles, air-launched ballistic missiles and cruise missiles, with targets including residential buildings, a school, a veterinary clinic and other civilian infrastructure.